MC-CPO: Mastery-Conditioned Constrained Policy Optimization for Pedagogically Safe Intelligent Tutoring Systems: Discussion and Limitations

 \subsection{Limitations}

 Several limitations qualify the scope of the present results.

-\textbf{Simulation fidelity.} The instructional environments rely on stylized mastery dynamics and synthetic engagement rewards.
-While these abstractions isolate the reward--learning alignment problem, they do not capture heterogeneous learner behavior, non-stationary preferences, or long-horizon educational effects observed in real deployments.
+\textbf{Simulation fidelity and real-world scope.} The tabular experiments rely on stylized mastery dynamics and synthetic engagement rewards.
+These abstractions isolate the reward--learning alignment problem but do not capture heterogeneous learner behavior, non-stationary preferences, or long-horizon educational effects observed in real deployments.
+The present work addresses this limitation through validation on two real-world ITS datasets (Section~\ref{sec:real_world}): the Junyi Academy dataset (16.2M interactions from a deployed Taiwanese e-learning platform) and XES3G5M (NeurIPS 2023; 5.1M interactions from a Chinese mathematics tutoring system).
+Both datasets confirm that the engagement--learning decoupling pattern modelled by MC-CPO is directly observable in deployed systems.
+Live-learner deployment nonetheless requires IRB-approved protocols, online mastery estimation, and monitoring of feasibility restriction rates across learner subgroups steps beyond the scope of the present work.

 \textbf{Mastery observability.} The theoretical analysis assumes mastery is observed.
 In practice, mastery must be estimated via models such as Bayesian Knowledge Tracing or neural knowledge tracing.
 Estimation error may induce feasibility misclassification, potentially restricting valid actions or admitting premature progression.
 Although the structural masking mechanism remains well-defined under estimated mastery, performance guarantees may depend on estimator calibration.